 Access over 200 Australian exchange-traded funds to easily diversify your portfolio.

-Investing in ETFs is more cost-effective than directly buying all the underlying assets.
+Investing in ASX ETFs is more cost-efficient than buying the underlying assets individually.

-Buy Australian ETFs with Stake and pay just $3 flat per trade ($0 for U.S. ETFs).
+Buy ETFs in Australia with Stake and pay just $3 brokerage for trades up to $30,000.

 How we compare